Proctologist & Proctology Expertise

 Looking for A Proctologist?

-A proctology service in Dubai for all colorectal diseases is currently operating in Dubai London Hospital, Aster Hospital, American Hospital.
+A proctology service in Dubai and Abu Dhabi for all colorectal diseases is currently operating in Dubai London Hospital, Aster Hospital, American Hospital.
 Currently, Dr. Antonio Privitera is offering a free consultation for nonhealing anal fissure in the same hospital in Dubai.